 Switch Out Party Pokémon Whenever You Want

 In the main-series Pokémon games, you must use a PC in a Pokémon Center every time you want to switch the Pokémon in your party.
 In the new Switch games, however, you can change your team any time you want, as your Pokémon collection is carried inside your bag wherever you go.
 This can make the game much easier, as you don’t need to plan ahead for what Pokémon you will need for different parts of the game.
-Changing out your Pokémon team also feel less tedious with this system.
+Changing out your Pokémon team also feels less tedious with this system.

-In addition to having access to all of your Pokémon whenever you want, you can also rename your Pokémon at anytime without needing to visit the Name Rater, so there is no need to worry about thinking of the perfect nickname every time you catch a new Pokémon.
+In addition to having access to all of your Pokémon whenever you want, you can also rename your Pokémon at any time without needing to visit the Name Rater, so there is no need to worry about thinking of the perfect nickname every time you catch a new Pokémon.

 Special Techniques Replace HMs

-Instead of needing to teach Pokémon in your team HMs to get through certain areas, you Eevee or Pikachu has the ability to learn special techniques from different NPCs in the game.
+Instead of needing to teach Pokémon in your team HMs to get through certain areas, your Eevee or Pikachu has the ability to learn special techniques from different NPCs in the game.
 These special techniques replace the HMs from previous games.
 These techniques and their HM counterparts are:

 - Chop Down – Cut